SidharthArya/SidharthArya/AWESOME-STARS.md

 - [cuthbertLab/music21](https://github.com/cuthbertLab/music21) - music21: a Toolkit for Computer-Aided Musical Analysis and Computational Musicology
 - [microsoft/muzic](https://github.com/microsoft/muzic) - Muzic: Music Understanding and Generation with Artificial Intelligence
 - [AlexanderKoch-Koch/low_cost_robot](https://github.com/AlexanderKoch-Koch/low_cost_robot) -
-- [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.
+- [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用 AI 大模型和自动化工作流，根据主题或关键词一键生成高清短视频。Generate HD short videos from a topic or keyword with an automated AI workflow.
 - [stitionai/devika](https://github.com/stitionai/devika) - Devika is the first open-source implementation of an Agentic Software Engineer.
 Initially started as an open-source alternative to Devin.
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [kongzhecn/OMG](https://github.com/kongzhecn/OMG) - [ECCV 2024] OMG: Occlusion-friendly Personalized Multi-concept Generation In Diffusion Models